-Are you completing your high school coursework in less than 4 years and/or graduating a year or semester early and/or choosing to forgo graduating from high school?
-We ask this question to verify your eligibility for Regeneron STS.
+Are you graduating from high school early?
 If yes, please explain the circumstances and why you believe you are still eligible for Regeneron STS.

 Current Coursework

 In what classes are you currently enrolled?
 Enter up to eight (three are required).
 Grades are not needed.